Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Introduction

-In summary, our main contributions are as follows: \begin{enumerate} \item We propose an end-to-end model-based method HMF that simultaneously detects the user and item hierarchies through MF. \item We introduce the proposed {\em hierarchical embeddings}, which are differentiable, into MF, allowing HMF to be optimized with a single gradient descent method. \item We provide a summary of the cluster-level interactions from the obtained hierarchical embeddings, resulting in the interpretability of HMF. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item We propose an end-to-end matrix factorization method HMF that simultaneously detects the user and item hierarchies. \item We introduce the {\em hierarchical embeddings}, which are general and differentiable, into MF, allowing HMF to be optimized with a single gradient descent method. \item We provide a summary of the cluster-level interactions from the obtained hierarchical embeddings, resulting in the interpretability of HMF. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section 2 reviews the concepts in MF and MF methods using clustering.
-Section 3 describes the components of hierarchical embeddings and the HMF learning scheme.
-Rating and ranking prediction experiments were performed, and the setup and results are summarized in Sections 4 and 5, respectively.